complexdatacollective/documentation.networkcanvas.com/docs/technical-documentation/security-model.md

 - Protocols: when using the "Import from Server" feature in Interviewer
 - Session data: when using the "Export to Server" feature in Interviewer

-Additionally metadata is transferred between Server and Interview when pairing devices.
+Additionally, metadata is transferred between Server and Interview when pairing devices.
 This is done using Secretbox from libsodium (https://doc.libsodium.org/), using the pairing code as an "out of band" key exchange.

 #### VPN